1 Name of Medicine

 Also, exposure to neurotoxic insecticides or weed killers, anti-malarial or anti-cancer drugs, monoamine oxidase (MAO) inhibitors, contraceptive pill, pancuronium, chlorpromazine, ecothiopate or neostigmine may result in low levels of pseudocholinesterase.

-Suxamethonium should be administered with extreme caution and in reduced doses in such patients.
+In patients with low levels of plasma cholinesterase or with an abnormal pseudocholinesterase, suxamethonium should be used only with extreme caution and where the benefits of the drug are considered to outweigh the risks, and in reduced doses in such patients.
 If low pseudocholinesterase concentration is suspected slow administration of a small test dose of suxamethonium (5-10 mg as a 0.1% solution) should be considered.

 Antidysrhythmic drugs.